Hannah Schofield

 Fiction:

-In fiction, my taste runs more commercial than literary, though some of my favourite novels sit in the sweet spot between the two, like Yaa Gyasi’s Transcendent Kingdom, Nussaibah Younis’s Fundamentally or anything by Curtis Sittenfeld.
+In fiction, my taste runs more commercial than literary, though some of my favourite novels sit in the sweet spot between the two, like Transcendent Kingdom, Fundamentally or anything by Curtis Sittenfeld.
 I gravitate towards books that are shot through with humour – if you’re pitching a romcom, I want there to be laughs; and I enjoy books with a dark or offbeat sense of humour too, like Margo’s Got Money Troubles.

-I’m eagerly looking for juicy page-turners and highbrow beach reads, where low-stakes interpersonal drama – perhaps in a family, friend group, workplace or local community – feels incredibly high-stakes.
-Think: I Hope This Finds You Well by Natalie Sue or Bad Summer People by Emma Rosenblum.
-I’d also really love a sister story a la Three Wishes by Liane Moriarty.
+I’m looking for juicy page-turners and highbrow beach reads, where low-stakes interpersonal drama – perhaps in a family, friend group, workplace or local community – feels incredibly high-stakes, and the voice has a lot of bite.
+Think: I Hope This Finds You Well or Bad Summer People; I’d love a campus novel in this area.
+I’m also hankering after a sister story like Three Wishes by Liane Moriarty, or a high-concept love story with genuinely surprising twists, a la Rebecca Serle or Tia Williams, with elevated writing and a bittersweet ending that’s going to make me laugh, cry, and swoon.

 Non-fiction: